Jim Cairns: Early days

-In 1933 Cairns joined the Police Force to have more time for athletics.
-He soon became a detective and gained notoriety working in a special surveillance team known as "the dogs" shadowing squad, where he was involved in a number of dramatic arrests.
-While working, he studied at night and completed an economics degree at the University of Melbourne.
+In January 1935, Cairns joined the Victoria Police to give himself more time for athletics.
+He soon became a detective and gained notoriety working in a special surveillance unit, the Observation Squad, known by their colleagues as "The Dogs", where he was involved in a number of dramatic arrests.
+While working, he studied at night at the University of Melbourne and completed an economics degree.
 He was the first Victorian policeman to hold a tertiary degree.
-In 1939 he married Gwen Robb (died 2000), whose two sons he adopted.
+In 1939, he married Gwen Robb (died 2000), whose two sons he adopted.

-Cairns left the police in 1944.
-Thereafter he was employed, successively, as a tutor and lecturer in the Army and as a senior lecturer in economic history, at the University of Melbourne.
+Cairns resigned from the force in 1944.
+Thereafter, he was, successively, as a tutor and lecturer in the Australian Army, and a senior lecturer in economic history, at the University of Melbourne.
 He was a knowledgeable economist and was considered a socialist.
 In 1946 he applied to join the Communist Party, but was rejected.